Mixtiles/dom-to-image/README.md

 Embed images data in toSvg. turned on by default.

+### shouldEmbedImage

+A function that decides if a given HTMLImageElement node should be embedded or not (return true/false)

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time